swedenconnect/technical-framework/Identity Binding.md

 The Identity Binding Service can be used by end-users, who are authenticated through eIDAS under specific conditions:

 - The end-user must have a registered record in terms of Swedish personal identity number (a.k.a. personnummer) or Swedish coordination number (a.k.a. samordningsnummer) in the Swedish population register.
-- The end-user must opt to associate this record to his or her eIDAS notified eID.
+- The end-user must opt to associate this record to his or hers eIDAS notified eID.

 Once an end-user's Swedish record is linked to hir or her foreing eID, the Swedish eIDAS node can include this information in the assertion provided to the relying party.